 This stunning book offers an important mid-career retrospective of the work of American artist Richard Hawkins (born 1961), whose paintings, collages, and mixed-media pieces are making a crucial contribution to the contemporary art scene.
 Color plates present approximately 80 of Hawkins’s works, representing each stage of his career and including pieces never before published.

-Based in Los Angeles, Hawkins addresses numerous current issues in his art, especially those related to gender and identity and their connections to classical antiquity.
-The authors of the catalogue provide informative essays on aspects of Hawkins’s work, the development of his vision, and his unique place in today’s art world.
+Based in Los Angeles, Hawkins addresses numerous contemporary issues in his art, especially those related to gender and identity and their connections to classical antiquity.
+The authors of the catalogue provide informative essays on aspects of Hawkins’s work, the development of his vision, and his unique place in the contemporary art world.

 The Art Institute of Chicago, 2010 144 pages, 9 x 12 160 color illus.